 Currently in the UK we spend a whopping £250 million a month on around 32 million contactless payments.
 Given the meteroic rise of contactless since its introduction in 2007, it’s no surprise that 34% of people think it will be obsolete in 25 years.

 Are contactless cards secure?

-It is estimated that there are over 400,000 contactless terminals in the UK.
+It is estimated that there are over half a million contactless terminals in the UK.
 Most modern chip and PIN machines incorporate a contactless payment facility and every merchant account provider in the UK can supply merchants with these terminals including countertop, portable and mobile models.
 Smartphones enabled with payment processing apps like iZettle or Square can also now accept contactless payments.

-There are some popular modern contactless integrated payment terminals:
+Some of the most popular modern contactless integrated payment terminals include:

 This countertop terminal integrates chip and PIN and contactless payments and includes the latest PCI PED 2.0 security system.
 It also has Bluetooth connectivity and can be used as a portable terminal.

-The Ingenico iWL250 contactless and chip and PIN terminal incorporates Bluetooth technology to connect to a base station and GPRS communication with a roaming SIM that allows payments to be made anywhere there is an available mobile network.
+The Ingenico iWL250 contactless and chip and PIN terminal incorporates Bluetooth technology to connect to a base station and GPRS communication with a roaming SIM that lets you take payments anywhere there is an available mobile network.

 The Hypercom T4220 is a solid countertop terminal with integrated contactless card reader.
-It is a cost effective solution for smaller merchants who appreciate its high degree of security.
-The terminal can be locked to the supporting pole for additional protection.
+It’s a cost-effective solution, especially if you’re a smaller merchant.
+It comes with a high degree of security, and the terminal can be locked to the supporting pole for additional protection.